Phone: 503-823-5185

 Fax: 503-823-7576

-The City's street cleaning program removes dirt and debris from City streets to provide a healthy, safe, and attractive environment for the citizens of Portland.
-Regular removal of leaves and debris is necessary to prevent stormwater drains from clogging, which can result in street flooding.
+The City's street cleaning program removes dirt and debris from City streets to provide a healthy, safe, and attractive environment for Portland residents and visitors.
+Regular removal of leaves and debris by members of the public as well as City crews is necessary to prevent stormwater drains from clogging, which can result in street flooding.
 Street cleaning protects water quality and minimizes the burden on the sewer system from surface debris.

 The street cleaning program sweeps over 4,000 miles of curbed streets within the City of Portland, including residential streets and major arterial streets.